lgopalab/urlshortener/README.md

 <img width="1179" alt="Screen Shot 2021-03-15 at 1 14 53 PM" src="https://user-images.githubusercontent.com/17258137/111193349-746cbc00-8590-11eb-9916-8fb981693fc6.png">

 ## Link Redirection
 Making any kind of request (GET, DELETE, POST, PUT, PATCH, OPTIONS) to http://localhost/{hook} would redirect to original specified URL.
 This will also cache the url details, so as to avoid backend DB to call to fetch the URL details.
+If the hook is expired, you will get the following error with status **410 Gone**

+    {
+        "statusCode": 410,
+        "error": {
+            "type": "EXPIRED_URL",
+            "message": "Shortened URL Expired"
+        }
+    }

 # API
 Now the fun part, the API.
 The API has 3 endpoints and their functionality is as follows.